-The CR basically adheres to the standard continental model of copyright legislation (droit d´auteur tradition).
-As regards moral rights,no debate has recently been observed in the CR by the Ministry of Culture.
-In conformity with binding international and EU legislation copyright law – on the assumption that the rules of the so-called three-stage test are adhered to – stipulates a number of exceptions and restrictions to copyright legislation and related legislation.
-A significant change in copyright law occurred in 2000 in response to technological development when the Copyright Act No. 121/2000 Coll. was introduced.
-This act reflected the content of the Internet Treaty of the World Intellectual Property Organization (WIPO) from 1996 and implemented the majority of the directives of the European Community.
-The Amended Copyright Act No. 216/2006 Coll. marked the completion of the implementation of the European directives of 2001 and 2004.
+The CR essentially adheres to the standard continental model of copyright regulation (the droit d’auteur tradition).
+As regards moral rights, the Ministry of Culture has not registered any debate on this in recent years in the Czech Republic.
+In conformity with binding international and EC regulations, the Copyright Act establishes a number of exceptions and limitations to copyright and copyright-related rights on the condition that the rules of the three-step test are adhered to.
+In the year 2000 a significant change was made to copyright legislation in response to technological developments when Copyright Act No. 121/2000 Coll. was introduced.
+This Act reflected the content of the 1996 ‘Internet Treaty’ of the World Intellectual Property Organisation (WIPO) and implemented the majority of directives of the European Community.
+An amendment to the Copyright Act, No. 216/2006 Coll., completed the implementation of European directives dating from between 2001 and 2004.

 In 2014 an amendment to the Copyright Act, No. 50/2019 Coll., came into effect that transposed two new copyright directives of the European Union into national law: namely, Directive No. 2011/77/EU, which amends Directive No. 2006/116/ES on the duration of copyright and related rights, and Directive No. 2012/28/EU on some permitted uses of orphan works.

 In 2017 an extensive amendment, No. 102/2017 Coll., was adopted and came into effect on 20 April 2017.
 It relates primarily to the legal regulation of the collective management of rights.
 This amendment transposed the European Parliament and Council Directive No. 2014/26/EU on the collective management of copyright and related rights and multi-territorial licensing of rights in musical works for online use in the internal market.